Hoyt Architects

 Research Goals

-• Generate realistic street-view imagery based on zoning classifications
+• Generate realistic street-view imagery from zoning classifications

 • Compare generated environments with existing urban conditions

-• Differentiate visual characteristics across zoning types such as residential, commercial, and mixed-use districts
+• Differentiate visual characteristics across residential, commercial, and mixed-use districts

 Potential Applications